11. The Village

 The bell above the meeting house tolled, and when the votes were counted, the gathered townspeople ultimately sided with Rev. Beach’s flock, opting “to render it more convenient for the Episcopal Society in Newtown to erect a church.”
 And so on June 13, 1792, a team of strong men gathered at the crossroads, surrounded the old meeting house, and all at once, lifted it from its foundation; over the course of an hour and a half, they transported the entire structure, “together with the steeple entire, about eight rods [132 feet] west of its present site,” to its new home.

-The new foundation was thus off-center from the intersection — no longer blocking Church Hill Road, but remaining in the middle of Main Street — so the east-west traffic would still have to go around.
+The new foundation was thus off-center from the intersection — no longer blocking Main Street as it traveled north-and-south, but remaining in the middle of Church Hill Road, blocking east-west traffic.
 To this day, the two lanes of West Street briefly split into a “Y,” to accommodate the spot where the townspeople set the meeting house back down, in 1792.

 * * *